 Annatto (Bixa orellana)

-Annatto is an orange-red seed which is used for both coloring and flavoring in Latin American and Caribbean cuisines.
+Annatto is an orange-red seed which is used for both colouring and flavouring in Latin American and Caribbean cuisines.

-Annatto has a slightly peppery flavor with only a little bitterness.
+Annatto has a slightly peppery flavour with only a little bitterness.

 Annatto’s aroma is floral with hints of peppermint and nutmeg.